The Deep Field Project

 PhD Research with Deep Field

-Graduate researchers associated with Deep Field Projects are funded by University of Westminster Quintin Hogg Trust and the Techne 2 Doctoral Training Program funded by the AHRC.
-We also support independently funded PhD applicants, researchers by academic staff from other HE institutions as well as PhD by Publication by artists /academics whose research is at an advanced stage and reflects or integrates with our aims and history in creating new knowledge.
+Deep Field Projects support Graduate Research across and between disciplines.
+Our PhD candidates have been funded by University of Westminster Quintin Hogg Trust and the Techne 2 Doctoral Training Program funded by the AHRC.
+We also support independently funded PhD applicants, research by academic staff from other HE institutions as well as PhD by Publication by artists /academics whose practice is at an advanced stage and reflects or integrates with our aims and history in creating new knowledge.

 Dr Diann Bauer